 Earning Farmgirl Sisterhood Merit Badges

-The seven sections in my "Ideabook, Cookbook, Lifebook" cover, I think, most aspects of a farmgirl’s life: Each Other, Farm Kitchen, Garden Gate, Stitching Room, Make It Easy, Outpost, and Cleaning Up.
+The seven sections in my Ideabook, Cookbook, Lifebook cover, I think, most aspects of a farmgirl’s life: Cleaning Up, Each Other, Farm Kitchen, Garden Gate, Make It Easy, Outpost, and Stitching Room.
 Our Merit Badge structure grew from those seven sections.

 Say you want to earn a Merit Badge in knitting.
-Once you've completed ALL the Beginner Level tasks under "Stitching & Crafting/Knitting," then you'll apply for a Merit Badge.
-Here at "Henquarters," we'll look over your entry, and once it's approved, your entry information will be shouted from the rooftops (cooptops?) on our forum and you'll be e-mailed a private link that includes a password to a page that has an achievement certificate and badge waiting for you that says something like, “I, MaryJane Butters, am proud to present so-and-so with this certificate of achievement, etc.” You can print out the certificate (we’re going to use lots of cool old photos for these) and frame it, and then transfer the design of the badge itself to the fabric of your choice and embroider it.
-For example, the Knitting Merit Badge will have a drawing of a skein of yarn and knitting needles inside a hexagon.
-These badges will all be hexagonal like our membership badges.
-However, they will be slightly smaller.
+Once you’ve completed ALL the Beginner level tasks under “Stitching & Crafting/Knitting,” you detail HOW you earned your badge HERE.
+Remember, you MUST be a dues-paying Sisterhood member with a hexagon by your chatroom name.
+Here at “Henquarters,” we’ll look over your entry, and once it’s approved, your entry information will be shouted from the rooftops (cooptops?) on our Farmgirl Connection chatroom and you’ll be e-mailed privileged links to the design for your new badge and a link to your achievement certificate that says something like, “I, MaryJane Butters, am proud to present so-and-so with this certificate of achievement, etc.” You can print out the certificate (we’re going to use lots of cool old photos for these) and frame it.

 If you aren’t an embroiderer, you can take the badge you printed from the link we provided to your local print shop and have them create an ink badge for you or you can tape the design in your window (make-do farmgirl light box), then tape your piece of badge fabric on top of that (lightweight muslin is best), and then carefully trace the design using a common ultra-fine-point permanent marker.
 Or you can experiment with one of the many types of fabric permanent marking pens now available.
 The designs themselves are a collection of our finest artwork — emblems we knew you’d be proud to wear — so for that reason, the only time you’ll be able to view them is when you earn a particular badge.
 The designs are so classy, you’ll want to earn them all!
 There will be no charge for the Merit Badges.
-However, the progressive outlines will have to be “threaded” somehow, so at the very least, every sister has to own a needle and thread.
+However, the progressive outlines will have to be “threaded” somehow, so at the very least, every Sister has to own a needle and thread.

-Merit Badge Categories
+Merit Badge Categories for

 Cleaning Up